-BUSI 301 | BUSINESS RESEARCH (3-0-3) Prerequisites: BUSI 101, QUAN 201 | F, S, SI
+BUSI 301 | BUSINESS RESEARCH (3-0-3) Prerequisites: BUSI 101, QUAN 201 | F, S, SI knowledge of research methodologies and techniques and be competent in their application.

-Business analysts, managers and other professionals engaged in managerial and supervisory tasks are required to conduct research projects, or to supervise staff undertaking programs under their direction and to evaluate proposals and work completed by contracted professionals.
-To fulfill these responsibilities, managers must possess knowledge of research methodologies and techniques and be competent in their application.
 This course explores the role of research in business decision-making.
 The aim is to introduce students to the principal stages, terminology, concepts, processes and methodologies used in conducting research, and reporting and reviewing the results of research, and to enhance skills, knowledge and competencies in conducting research.
 Also, a major part of this course is dedicated to the development and execution of a business research project.